 After expansion, the argument for \patterns has to be proper utf8 with individual patterns separated by spaces, no \char or \chardefd commands are allowed.
-The current implementation is even more strict, and will reject all non-Unicode characters, but that will be changed in the future.
-For now, the generated errors are a valuable tool in discovering font-encoding specific pattern files.
+The current implementation quite strict and will reject all non-Unicode characters.

-Likewise, the expanded argument for \hyphenation also has to be proper utf8, but here a tiny little bit of extra syntax is provided:
+Likewise, the expanded argument for \hyphenation also has to be proper utf8, but here a bit of extra syntax is provided: